 - failure to comply with an academic requirement or regulation that is routine for all students or for a defined group of students.

-Upon the report of any of the above, permanent note of probation will be placed on the student’s transcript. (see the Graduate Coordinator Handbook, section J).
+Upon the report of any of the above, a permanent note of probation will be placed on the student’s transcript. (see the Graduate Coordinator Handbook, section J).
 The department will be asked to monitor the student’s progress in meeting the requisite goals for continuing toward achievement of the degree.

 Students enrolled in graduate programs are required to maintain a minimum 3.0 post baccalaureate cumulative grade point average (GPA) prior to advancement to candidacy.
 Once students have advanced to candidacy, they must maintain a minimum 3.0 program GPA, which includes only coursework listed on the “Petition for Advancement to Candidacy.”

 Students who do not meet the above criteria will be placed on Administrative Academic Probation (AAP).
 Effective Fall 2007, students who are placed on AAP for any two semesters will be disqualified from the university.